masalha-alaa/native-language-recognition/README.md

 <img src="https://github.com/masalha-alaa/native-language-detection/blob/master/docs/images/cm%20country%20identification%20fw%20%26%201k%20pos.png" alt="Country Identification FW & 1K POS TRI 53.7% accuracy" width="666">

-As can be seen in the confusion matrix above, I have achieved a satisfying accuracy of 53.7% (authors' is 60.8%).
-As explained earlier, the random chance baseline accuracy would be 4%, so 53% and 60% are very high accuracies compared to that ([click to see an interactive heatmap of the best features selected by the classifier _(produced by Plotly)_](https://rawcdn.githack.com/masalha-alaa/native-language-recognition/9d055ede75b1da92bb42bb5c05baa4ef7c40fa2f/docs/2021-05-22%2018-32-37%20hm.html)).
+As can be seen in the confusion matrix above, I have achieved a satisfying accuracy of 53.7% (authors' is 60.8% with even more languages).
+As explained earlier, the random chance baseline accuracy for 24 languages would be 4%, so 53% is a very high accuracy compared to that ([click to see an interactive heatmap of the best features selected by the classifier _(produced by Plotly)_](https://rawcdn.githack.com/masalha-alaa/native-language-recognition/9d055ede75b1da92bb42bb5c05baa4ef7c40fa2f/docs/2021-05-22%2018-32-37%20hm.html)).
 Also, notice that most errors occur between "close countries" (countries in the same language family) - such as all the English speaking countries, or the Romance-language countries, which leads us to the 3rd and final classification task.

 #### Task 3 - Language Family Classification